 Also browse online to read independent laboratory, user and industry platforms’ reviews concerning a particular brand or type of memory mattress.
 Most test results quoted by the manufacturer are almost always internal assessments that are not always on point.

 Still, online sellers tend to sell cheaper and offer better memory foam mattress deals compared to brick-and-mortar, dealer-to-customer sellers.
-So check out what’s on offer online and off to get the best mattress at the cheapest price possible.

 As mentioned in other sections of this guide, foam bed pricing will depend on a number of factors.
 These include: